rvente/dotfiles/README.md

-## Dotfiles!
+## dotfiles

-the folder "configuration" contains files that should be extracted to ~/.config to install all packages, do
+The folder "dotconfig" contains files that should be moved to ~/.config

-`xargs -a Packages pacman -S --noconfirm --needed`
+To install all packages, do

-xargs must be installed.
+`sudo pacman -S xargs && xargs -a Packages pacman -S --noconfirm --needed`